-Guillaume Boivin is in his sixth season as a professional cyclist.
-In 2013 and 2014 he competed on the UCI World Tour with Team Cannondale, based in Italy.
-In 2015 he began competing with Colorado-based Optum Pro Cycling.
-Boivin had cut his professional teeth as part of Team SpiderTech, a UCI Continental team based in Canada and led by 1984 Olympic silver medallist Steve Bauer.
+Known for his sprinting abilities, Guillaume Boivin has been a professional cyclist since 2009 when he joined Team SpiderTech, a UCI Continental Team based in Canada that was led by 1984 Olympic silver medallist Steve Bauer.
 It was also in 2009 that he won the Canadian road race national title.
-He followed that in 2010 with a bronze medal at the UCI World Championships in the road race.
-Boivin was the top Canadian in the men’s road race at the 2011 Pan Am Games, finishing 11th in Guadalajara.
+He followed that in 2010 with a bronze medal at the UCI World Championships in the U23 road race.
+He was the top Canadian in the men’s road race at the 2011 Pan Am Games, finishing 11th in Guadalajara.

-PAG: 2011 - 11th (road race)
+Pan American Games: 2015 - BRONZE (road race); 2011 - 11th (road race)

-UCI WCh (road, U23): 2011 - 117th (road race); 2010 - BRONZE (road race); 2009 - DNF (road race)
+UCI World Championships (U23): 2011 - 117th (road race); 2010 - BRONZE (road race); 2009 - DNF (road race)